yaposhanLiTaoye/DataSample-TestSuite/README.md

            ./FileTest ../biggap10_4_1 TestResult.txt

-   The test result of these 4 test methods for "biggap_10_4_1"  are in the file "TestResult.txt", including both P and U results, and the number of rejected sequences according to the criteria of U.
+   Experimental results of these 4 test methods for "biggap_10_4_1"  are in the file "TestResult.txt", including both P and U results, and the number of rejected sequences according to the criteria of U.